taikoxyz/raiko/README.md

 ```
 cargo run
 ```
-`run` camand will start the host service that listens to proof requests, then in another terminal you can do requests like this:
+`run` camand will start the host service that listens to proof requests, then in another terminal you can do requests like this, which proves the 10th block with native prover on Taiko A7 testnet:
 ```
-// Prove the 10th block with native prover on Taiko A7 testnet
 ./script/prove-block.sh taiko_a7 native 10
 ```
 Look into `prove-block.sh` for the available options or run the script without inputs for hints.
 You can also automatically sync with the tip of the chain and prove all new blocks: